Completing the Forecast Cycle

 Explaining the different methods is beyond the scope of this module, but just a reminder that there’s a trade-off between the methods whereby:

-• the most efficient (the Kalman filter in this case) also come with the most stringent assumptions (linear models and homogeneity of variance only)
+• the most efficient (the Kalman filter) also come with the most stringent assumptions (linear models and homogeneity of variance only) and only provide moments (means, standard deviations, etc)

-• the most flexible (Markov chain Monte Carlo (MCMC) in this case - a Bayesian approach) are the most computationally taxing
+• the most flexible (particle filter - often called sequential Monte Carlo (SMC) - a Bayesian approach) are the most computationally taxing, but provide full distributions

-In short, if your model isn’t too taxing, or you have access to a large computer and time to kill, MCMC is probably best (and often easiest if you’re already working in Bayes)…
+In short, if your model isn’t too taxing, or you have access to a large computer and time to kill, SMC is probably best (and often easiest if you’re already working in Bayes)…

 The Analysis Step